All Products

 Yes.
 You can stop data replication by clicking Disable Replication next to the rule.

-After you disable the rule, the destination bucket retains all previously replicated data, but OSS no longer replicates new data from the source bucket.
+After you disable replication, the replicated data remains in the destination bucket.
+OSS no longer replicates incremental data from the source bucket to the destination bucket.